-The Perl scripts in the libexec directory are configured to use a Perl interpreter that is expected to be located in /usr/local/groundwork/common/bin, however that directory will not exist on the remote machine by default.
+The Perl scripts in the libexec directory are configured to use a Perl interpreter that is expected to be located in /usr/local/groundwork/common/bin, however that directory will not exist on the Remote server by default.
 You may need to update the Perl scripts to use a different interpreter, or create a symbolic link from an existing Perl interpreter to that directory so that one will be located.

-First, import the SSH profile to make it available to hosts you want to monitor with SSH.
+Lastly, in the GroundWork Monitor UI, create a new host to be monitored using SSH profiles.
+First, import the SSH profiles to make available to hosts you want to monitor with SSH.

-- Commit the configuration (Configuration > Nagios Monitoring > Control > Commit).
+Commit the configuration by selecting Configuration > Nagios Monitoring > Control > Commit.